AnnaPournara/LetterRecognition/README.md

 15. y-ege: mean edge count bottom to top - edge is a pixel immediately above of 0 or boundary
 16. yegvx: correlation of y-ege with x

-The value of the above attributes in the uci dataset was scaled to 0-15, making the recognition of a letter in a new image not possible.
+The value of the above attributes in the UCI dataset was scaled to 0-15, making the recognition of a letter in a new image not possible.
 Hence, a new dataset was formed, with the values of the attributes left unscaled, since the smaller amount of images did not make the creation of a classification method slow.

-The api used to create and train the model for the recognition is encog.
+The API used to create and train the model for the recognition is Encog.

 UCI Letter Recognition Dataset: https://archive.ics.uci.edu/ml/datasets/letter+recognition